Harvard-ATG/huit-ondemand-user-docs/docs/index.md

 # HUIT Open OnDemand

-HUIT Open OnDemand is a new platform to provide access to high performance compute (HPC) resources for courses.
+HUIT Open OnDemand is a platform to provide access to high performance compute (HPC) resources for courses.
 It runs in AWS using ParallelCluster, unlike other HPC resources used for research that are housed in physical data centers.
 If you have access to the platform, you can log in via [ood.huit.harvard.edu/](https://ood.huit.harvard.edu/)

 HUIT Open OnDemand is only available for use in courses.
 If you want to use it